| |

 payments were not made by tale, but by weight, whence slaves entrusted

-with the administration of money have been called cashiers.
+with the administration of money have been called cashiers.§ 123.
+If

 it is asked in what respect coemptive conveyance differs from mancipation,